maxhodak/keras-molecules/README.md

 ## Preparing the data

 To train the network you need a lot of SMILES strings.
-The `preprocess.py` script assumes you have an HDF5 file with that contains a table structure, one column of which is named `structure` and contains one SMILES string no longer than 120 characters per row.
+The `preprocess.py` script assumes you have an HDF5 file that contains a table structure, one column of which is named `structure` and contains one SMILES string no longer than 120 characters per row.
 The script then:

 - Normalizes the length of each string to 120 by appending whitespace as needed.
 - Builds a list of the unique characters used in the dataset.
-(The "charset".)
+(The "charset")
 - Substitutes each character in each SMILES string with the integer ID of its location in the charset.
 - Converts each character position to a one-hot vector of len(charset).
 - Saves this matrix to the specified output file.